Government approved resolution on comprehensive reform of research institutes and research funding

 Through the overall reform, research and analysis work in support of decision-making by the government and its ministries will be strengthened by gathering together research funding for deployment in line with government policy.
 For this purpose, among other initiatives a strategic research funding instrument will be established.
-Research funding subject to competition, and disbursed in support of social policy and society's functions and services, will be assembled under this instrument in order to make 70 million euros available for strategic research funding in 2017.
-Such funding will be assembled in stages between 20152017, from the state research institutes research appropriations, from the Academy of Finlands programme-based research funding and from the Finnish Funding Agency for Technology and Innovation Tekes innovation and research funding.
+Research funding subject to competition, and disbursed in support of social policy and society's functions and services, will be assembled under this instrument.

 This funding will be allocated to research aimed at finding solutions to the major challenges facing Finnish society and promoting imperatives such as the renewal of the country's economic base, the improvement of its competitiveness, the development of working life and the enhancement of the public sector.
 This will enable research to be focused on blind spots and sub-areas not currently covered by research institute activities.

-Research and analysis activities supporting societal decision-making by the Government will also be strengthened, by accumulating funding in stages from state research institutes' budget-funded research appropriations and placing it at the disposal of the government and its ministries.
-This will be accomplished between 20142016, making available EUR 5 million in 2014, EUR 7.5 million in 2015, and EUR 12.5 million in 2016 in non-earmarked funds, for research, assessment and analysis activities meeting the immediate information needs of the Government and its ministries.
+Research and analysis activities supporting societal decision-making by the Government will also be strengthened by accumulating funding in stages from state research institutes' budget-funded research appropriations and placing it at the disposal of the government and its ministries.